Vevesta/VevestaX/README.md

 ```
 A sample output excel file has been uploaded on google sheets.
 Its url is [here](https://docs.google.com/spreadsheets/d/1NXHqzmGegyHm2TnvGFpoe3MSI8N5YAfx/edit?usp=sharing&ouid=103382336064969333270&rtpof=true&sd=true)

+If you liked the library, please give us a github star.

 For additional features, explore our tool at [Vevesta](https://www.vevesta.com) .
 For comments, suggestions and early access to the tool, reach out at vevestax@vevesta.com